entando/entando-docs/vuepress/docs/_posts/2022-06-15-using-vue-to-create-mfe.md

 summary: After learning how to create micro frontends with Angular and React, we’re jumping into another world with Vue.js.
 Remember, we’re trying to create a micro frontend using the web component specifications for Angular, React, and Vue.js.
 Does Vue provide the best developer experience when creating a micro frontend social card?
 Let’s try it!
 tags:
 - Developer Topics
-title: Using Vue.js to create a Micro Frontend
+title: Using Vue.js to Create a Micro Frontend
 ---